Pre-school Children

 - Visual Approaches to support Autism

-- SLT strategies for children with speech language and communication needs.
+- SALT strategies for children with speech language and communication needs.

-For any queries or more information about opportunities offered by the service to empower parents / carers through training email as above.
+For any queries or more information about training opportunities offered by the service to empower parents / carers through training please email as per the training email above.

 For More Information: